|

 very disappointed client, the lawyer tells herself that she

+won't ever handle another tree case.
 What went wrong?
 Why are tree cases so thorny?
 What

 can lawyers do to help our clients obtain quicker more cost